munificent/craftinginterpreters/book/closures.md

 scope, so we know the variable isn't in the current compiler.
 Recall that Compiler stores a pointer to the Compiler for the enclosing function and these pointers form a linked chain that goes all the way to the root Compiler for the top-level code.
-Thus, if the enclosing Compiler is `NULL`, we know the variable must be <span name="undefined">global</span>, so we return -1.
+Thus, if the enclosing Compiler is `NULL`, we know we've reached the outermost function without finding a local variable.
+The variable must be
+<span name="undefined">global</span> so we return -1.

 <aside name="undefined">

 It might end up being an entirely undefined variable and not even global.
-But in Lox, we don't detect that error until runtime, so from the compiler's perspective, it's "optimistically global."
+But in Lox, we don't detect that error until runtime, so from the compiler's perspective, it's "hopefully global."

 </aside>